sarthak268/sarthak268.github.io/_pages/travel.md

 > "How can I leave my mark on the world, I thought, unless I get out there first and see it?"
 > – Phil Knight, Shoe Dog

-A map of everywhere I've been so far.
-Working on filling in the gaps.
+<span style="font-size: 85%;">Here's everywhere I've wandered so far.
+Still plenty of pins left to drop.</span>

 <img src="/img/travel.png">